 Self-harm refers to a person's harming their own body on purpose.
-About 1 in 100 people hurts himself or herself in this way.
+About 5% of people hurt themselves in this way.
 More females hurt themselves than males.
 A person who self-harms usually does not mean to kill himself or herself.
 But they are at higher risk of attempting suicide if they do not get help.

 Self-harm tends to begin in teen or early adult years.
 Some people may engage in self-harm a few times and then stop.
 Others engage in it more often and have trouble stopping.

 - Cutting yourself (such as using a razor blade, knife, or other sharp object to cut the skin)

 - Punching yourself or punching things (like a wall)

 - Burning yourself with cigarettes, matches, or candles

 - Pulling out your hair

 - Poking objects through body openings